Free Settler or Felon

 On 16 May 1828 at Woolwich the Albion was towed down by the Harlequin steam boat.
 She anchored in the evening close to the hulk Justitia.
 The prisons had previously been prepared for receiving the convicts by a thorough cleaning.

-On 21 May 1828, the Albion being at anchor in the afternoon, the convicts were all allowed to come on deck.
+On 21 May 1828, the ship being at anchor in the afternoon, the convicts were all allowed to come on deck.
 The occasion was taken to clean the prisons thoroughly by sweeping, partial scraping and then swabbing.
 The wind being high the ventilation of the prisons was complete.

 They weighed anchor at 6pm 22 May 1828 and sailed for the Nore under a moderate easterly wind and rainy weather.
 They reached the Nore at 5pm and the prisons were carefully cleaned again.
 The cleaning of the prisons continued every day.
 The prisoners remained on deck until the afternoon while the prisons dried.
 At Sheerness on the 23 May, fifty convicts were received from the Hulk Retribution and the prisoners were allowed on deck for most of the day.